This millennial women’s health brand is expanding with a controversial partner

 As a Catholic system, CommonSpirit, and its sub-brand Dignity Health, abide by the Statement of Common Values, which means it doesn’t perform “elective” abortion services or use “reproductive technology in which conception occurs outside a woman’s body” including in-vitro fertilization.
 Tia, which does not currently provide abortion or fertility services, has signed the Statement of Common Values.
 Tia will be allowed to refer out, as it does in New York, for services it can’t provide, like obstetrics.
 However, which health system the clinic refers its patients to may matter.
 In the case of obstetrics, patients may want to know if they’re being referred to a Catholic health provider.

-“If you end up with a pregnancy complication or miscarriage, anything where it’s very ambiguous and there’s a possibility of needing an emergency abortion or something like that, it could be a problem,” says Dr. Lori Freeman, an associate professor in the Department of Obstetrics, Gynecology, and Reproductive Sciences at the University of California San Francisco Medical Center who studies Catholic Health systems.
+“If you end up with a pregnancy complication or miscarriage, anything where it’s very ambiguous and there’s a possibility of needing an emergency abortion or something like that, it could be a problem,” says Dr. Lori Freedman, an associate professor in the Department of Obstetrics, Gynecology, and Reproductive Sciences at the University of California San Francisco Medical Center who studies Catholic Health systems.
 She says that in a survey she conducted, 40% of women did not know their healthcare provider was Catholic, which is not surprising given that these faith-based health systems don’t necessarily advertise their ethical and religious directives.

 However, those directives most certainly impact care.
 In 2019, some 1,500 doctors at the University of California San Francisco Medical Center petitioned against the health system deepening its relationship with Dignity Health.
 Their main concerns were over how agreeing to the organization’s rules would impact their ability to render care to patients (an idea that is supported by research).
 They feared working with Dignity Health would affect contraceptive care (including tubal ligation), abortion care, fertility care, and gender affirming surgeries.
 “We believe the religious policies that govern care at Dignity and CHI hospitals are in direct conflict with key principles of UCSF and UCSF Health,” they wrote.
 In the end, the health system’s administrators decided against the expanded partnership.